 30. San Casciano dei Bagni (Siena) This dates back to the Etruscan-Roman period and it takes its name from the famous thermal springs.

-31. San Gimignano (Siena) San Gimignano, called the Manhattan of the Middle Ages for its tall towers, is famous all over the world and is a UNESCO site because it represents a masterpiece of human creative genius.
+31. San Gimignano (Siena) San Gimignano, called the Manhattan of the Middle Ages for its tall towers.
+It is a UNESCO site and we loved it here!

 32. Sarteano (Siena) Sarteano is a charming medieval hamlet located between the Val dOrcia and Valdichiana area.
 It has been inhabited since ancient times and it boasts one of the most important Etruscan tombs in Tuscany.